anmi9475/Independent-Study-Robotics/README.md

 # Dependencies:

-All installation instructions assume use on Linux (Ubuntu).
+All installation instructions assume use on Linux (Ubuntu Kernal version 5.15).
 For platform-specific instructions view the instructions associated with each link.

 Universal Robotics Real-Time Data Exchange (RTDE) Interface for Interfacing with UR5 (https://sdurobotics.gitlab.io/ur_rtde/installation/installation.html#quick-install):